RenderKit/embree/README.md

 geometry ID (`geomID`) will get set to 0.
 Other hit information of the ray is undefined after calling `rtcOccluded`.

-See [tutorial00] for an example of how to trace rays.
+See tutorial [Triangle Geometry] for an example of how to trace rays.

 Buffer Sharing
 --------------